Complex structures on nilpotent Lie algebras with one-dimensional center: Classification of SnN complex structures in dimension

 The combination of this result and Theorem~\ref{equivalencias-familiaII} gives part \textrm{(ii)} of Theorem~\ref{main-theorem}.

-Furthermore, Propositions~\ref{serie-familiaI} and~\ref{serie-familiaII} show that the NLAs underlying Families~I and~II do not share the same ascending type.
-Since two complex structures can only be equivalent if they are defined on the same NLA, we conclude the following:
+It is worth noting that Propositions~\ref{serie-familiaI} and~\ref{serie-familiaII} show that the NLAs underlying Families~I and~II do not share the same ascending type.
+This provides a stronger result than the partition of SnN complex structures into the families I and II proved in Proposition~\ref{dolb-0-1}.

-\begin{corollary} There are no equivalences between complex structures parametrized by Family~I and complex structures parametrized by Family~II. \end{corollary}

-As a consequence, our two families provide a partition of the space of SnN complex structures on $8$-dimensional NLAs.
-This completes the proof of Theorem~\ref{main-theorem}.